Dalmira/Career-Portfolio/RESUME.md

 ## Experience
 **Data Scientist** – 02/2023 - 10/2023\
 be factory UG / Hannover\
 Worked with large datasets by scraping web data, formatting, cleaning, generating new data and performing statistical analysis using python.
+Performed cluster analysis on skincare related data.
 Contributed significantly to the development of  the pilot app version - skin.sure.

 ## Education
 **PhD - Computational and Protein Biology** – 12/2020 - 08/2024\